The Doctor Of Death — Baruch Goldstein & The Cave Of The Patriarchs Massacre

 “The soldiers always searched us before we entered the mosque and we had to pass through a metal detector.
 On that day the machine was turned off and no-one searched us.
 There were fewer soldiers there than usual and they were relaxed and laughing, they didn’t think anybody was going to get out alive.”

->

-> After the smoke had cleared, Goldstein’s massacre killing 29 people and wounding another 125, among them children.
+After the smoke had cleared, Goldstein’s massacre killed 29 people while wounding another 125, among them 14 children.
 According to the New York Times whom managed to interview 40 worshipers who survived the attack:

->

-> “All witnesses corroborated that three Israeli guards opened fire, likely in panic amid the confusion, as the Muslims fled the shrine, with at least one soldier firing into the crowd.
+“All witnesses corroborated that three Israeli guards opened fire, likely in panic amid the confusion, as the Muslims fled the shrine, with at least one soldier firing into the crowd.
 During the inquiry, an Israeli Army official said three worshippers died in the stampede following the attack and five Palestinians were killed in street riots within Hebron later that day.”

 The immediate days after the massacre saw conflicts thru-ought Hebron.
 Palestinians began raiding Israeli settler homes and commit acts of arson on farmlands once belonging to Palestinian families who were unduly evicted by the Israeli Army.
 The Izz ad-Din al-Qassam Brigades, Hamas military wing, began a multiple suicide bombing campaign that saw a total of 8 Israeli civilians were killed and 55 wounded in the town of Afula, a north distinct in Israel.
 The vengeful attacks were not only felt in Israel but also in NYC.
 On March 1, a Lebanese immigrant Rashid Baz shot at a van full of Lubavitch students on the Brooklyn Bridge, his reasons for the assault was in regards to the Patriarchs incident.
 One student was killed, while 3 were injured.